-From the snowcapped mountains and the Apurimac River to the hidden city of Choquequirao.
-Enjoy breathtaking views of the Apurimac River and the surrounding landscapes as we ascend to the archaeological site of Choquequirao.
-We start our trek in Huanipaca, making this an attractive itinerary that avoids the cumbersome return over the same trail when the program starts in Cachora.
+From the snowcapped mountains and the Apurímac River to the hidden city of Choquequirao, this journey offers breathtaking views of the Apurímac River and the surrounding landscapes as we ascend to the archaeological site of Choquequirao.
+We start our trek in Huanipaca, making this an attractive itinerary that avoids the cumbersome return along the same trail followed when starting in Cachora.

 This lost city fascinated 19th-century explorers, and Hiram Bingham visited it two years before he discovered Machupicchu.
 Difficult to reach, the ruins are rarely visited by travelers.